VII: Sturm und Drang: Inspiration for lyrics

 "Engage the Fear Machine" is about the media using scare tactics and controlling the masses through fear.
 Since the band was flying around a lot during that time Blythe says he remembers seeing all of the stories about Ebola and how insane he thought it was.
 Blythe says: "What ever happened to Ebola?
 How long ago was that?
 We were all going to die, you know?
 The news just takes everything to the next limit, and it keeps viewers glued to the TV and it brings in advertiser dollars."

-"Delusion Pandemic" is about how the Internet is a useful tool, and you can use it to learn, but it has also created a creatively stifled environment.
+"Delusion Pandemic" is about how the Internet is a useful tool, and one can use it to learn, but it has also created a creatively stifled environment.
 "I do not like mashup culture."
 Blythe says.
 "There is nothing original about it.
 It's a waste of my cerebral space.
 Everything's getting shittier and shittier and shittier.
 I mean, I'm not Ernest Hemingway or whatever, I'm not the new greatest photographer in the world, but at least I'm writing my own stuff and I'm doing my own thing.
 Internet memes?
 Why are you paying attention to this?
 Why is there some stupid picture that you put some stupid little things on that say something dumb?
 This is cerebral garbage.
 You are clogging your mind".

 "Torches" was inspired by a Czech student named Jan Palach.
 In 1968 the Warsaw Pact invaded Czechoslovakia in an attempt to keep the Czech people under communist rule.
 Since the Nazis had already destroyed and brutalized Czechoslovakia during World War II, this student went to Wenceslas Square to the stairs of the National Museum during a busy time of the day and set himself on fire.
 He walked down the steps in protest and then died a few days later.
 He became a symbol of dissidence for the Czechs up until the end of the communist area.
 Blythe says he learned of the topic while awaiting his trial and had a lot of respect for him.
 It also made Blythe think about "what kind of mentality does a person have to be in to be so upset that you burn yourself alive?
 That's got to be an unpleasant way to go."
 The song was inspired by visiting Palach's grave.
 The song also features guest vocals by Greg Puciato of The Dillinger Escape Plan.